tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Crown Cave, also known as Guanyan, offers a different style of experience.
 Visitors often explore sections by boat along an underground river, by tram, and on foot.
 Along the way, you’ll see classic karst features – deep shafts, scalloped walls, and dripstone formations – that give a sense of how water has carved the region’s subterranean passages over millennia.

-Below the level of show caves and daylight shafts lies the phreatic zone, where groundwater completely fills cave passages.
-In this realm of permanent darkness, underwater tunnels connect sinkholes, springs, and river resurgences.
+Below the level of show caves and daylight shafts lies the phreatic zone, where groundwater completely fills cave passages and tunnels.
+In this submerged realm of permanent darkness, underwater channels connect sinkholes, springs, and river resurgences, forming hidden pathways through the karst landscape.

-The phreatic zone is a world of silence and shadow, accessed only by trained cave divers and research teams.
-Specialized equipment is required to navigate flooded passages safely, but those who visit often report an otherworldly experience – gliding through clear water past submerged stalactites, blind cave fish, and delicate bacterial colonies.
-These hidden waters play a critical role in supplying drinking water and irrigation for communities living above the karst.
+The phreatic zone is a world of silence, shadow, and slow-moving water, visited only by highly trained cave divers and scientific research teams.
+Exploring these flooded passages requires specialized equipment, technical skill, and careful planning, but those who enter often describe an almost surreal experience—gliding through crystal-clear water past submerged stalactites, pale cave formations, blind fish, and delicate bacterial colonies that survive without sunlight.
+These unseen groundwater systems are far more than geological curiosities; they play a vital role in storing and transporting the freshwater that supplies wells, springs, drinking water, and irrigation for communities living above the karst.

-Further west in Guizhou Province, the Dragon’s Palace (Longgong Caves) is one of China’s longest integrated cave systems, stretching for more than 30 kilometers.
-Local legends say these caves once housed the palace of a dragon king, and it’s easy to see why – immense chambers, underground waterfalls, and a sinuous river create an atmosphere of myth and mystery.
+Further west in Guizhou Province, Dragon’s Palace (Longgong Caves) is one of China’s most remarkable integrated cave systems, extending for more than 30 kilometers.
+Local legend says these caves once held the palace of a dragon king, and the setting still feels worthy of myth—vast chambers, underground waterfalls, hidden lakes, and a winding subterranean river combine to create an atmosphere of mystery and grandeur.

 Boat tours through the Longgong Caves glide past towering stalactites, stalagmites, and flowstone cascades.
 Some chambers are vast enough to hold small villages; others are intimate, with low ceilings and intricate formations inches from the water’s surface.
 As with other forested sinkholes of China, lush vegetation thrives where daylight reaches entrances and skylights, while specialized cave organisms occupy the darkness within.